 There will be one theory problem set that counts 10 marks out of 100.
-It will be given in Week 2 and due at 5 pm on March 30 (Monday).
-Students must submit their work to the lecturer either electronically or in person.
+It will be given in Class 2 and due at noon on March 29 (Monday).
+Students must submit their work to the lecturer either in person or electronically by email to s.maruyama@unsw.edu.au.
+If you fail to submit your assignment before the deadline you will be given a mark of zero.